 When I look to the left of my screen in my home office, this picture on a place mat is what I see.
 The second ship to be called M.V.
 Abegweit was the pride and joy of the Marine Atlantic fleet, just like her older namesake.

 As with the original Abby, this one was a railway and car ferry which transported traffic on the Cape Tormentine, New Brunswick to Borden, Prince Edward Island route.
 Martine Atlantic (formerly CN Marine) worked brilliant marketing campaigns for this ship by selling merchandise such as the place mat which I own.
 I also remember shot glasses and postcards existing with this picture.
 There was probably more.

-In January of 2004, The Abegweit was sold to an Indian Shipping company, although would be registered by a Kingstown, St. Vincent outfit.
+In January of 2004, The Abegweit was sold to an Indian Shipping company, although would be registered by a Kingstown, St. Vincent corporation.

 This is apparently the last photo in existence of the Abegweit, at this time renamed M.V.
 Mariner and in the Alang, India Shipbreaking Yard.
 She was scrapped in early summer 2004.

 Marine Atlantic had said the costs of refitting The Abegweit with all the necessary means to turn her for use on the Cabot Strait were too costly.

 Given the age of the ship, it is still a mystery as to why this great ship was not just simply moved to the Northumberland Ferry Route between Caribou, Nova Scotia and Wood Islands, PEI.
 The Government elected instead to transfer the older yet still capable M.V.
 Holiday Island out of necessity to replace several other aging ships.

 This ship was taken from her country too fast and too soon.
 Had she been kept around, a longer life on the Northumberland Strait would be her continued story today.